-• Retention of Old Woodland Sites (OWS) which have supported woodland cover since at least 1830 and which have particular importance as reservoirs of native biodiversity.
-The BAU has 6,166 ha identified as old woodland over numerous different locations.
-This represents 10% of the Coillte land in the BAU and 24% of the old woodland identified on Coillte's estate nationally.
-The management of these areas will be in line with Coillte's old woodland sites policy which includes assessing the value of any OWS before felling and high impact operations for designation as high nature value forests, and reviewing all sites that received a good rating from ecologists in the biodiversity survey in 2001-2005 for HCVF potential.
+• Retention of Old Woodland Sites.
+(OWS) which have supported woodland cover since at least 1830 and which have particular importance as reservoirs of native biodiversity.
+The BAU has 2,887 ha identified as old woodland.
+This represents 11% of the total OWS on Coillte land in the BAU.
+Appropriate management measures, which includes assessing the value of any OWS before felling and high impact operations to determine if they should be designated as high nature value forests.